 But wouldn’t it be nice not to have to renew your status year in, year out?

-A number of hotel rewards programs offer a “lifetime status” option and guests meeting the criteria for lifetime status don’t have to worry about qualifying for their perks from one year to the next….but this doesn’t come easily.
+A number of hotel rewards programs offer a “lifetime status” option and guests meeting the criteria for lifetime status don’t have to worry about qualifying for their perks from one year to the next.
+Unsurprisingly, this doesn’t always come easily.

 What Is Lifetime Status?

 You may be forgiven for thinking that the phrase “lifetime status” is self-explanatory but it actually isn’t.
 A lot of people make the mistake of thinking that once you earn lifetime status you hold on to it till the day you leave this mortal coil, but that’s not how it works.